aws/aws-for-fluent-bit/README.md

 ### Public Images

 Each release updates the `latest` tag and adds a tag for the version of the image.
+The `stable` tag is also available which marks a release as the latest stable version.

+#### Using the stable tag

+A `stable` tag can be trusted that it is the latest version in which there are no high impact bugs.
+A release may be marked as stable if the following rules are all met:
+* It has been out for at least 2 weeks
+* No bugs have been reported which we expect will have high impact for AWS customers.
+This means bugs in the components that are most frequently used by AWS customers, such as the AWS outputs of the tail input

 #### Using SSM to find available versions